Lightprotocol/light-protocol/README.md

 At deposit the user transfers the funds and submits a hash to a merkle tree on chain.
 The inputs of the hash will later be used to proof a prior submission to the merkle tree.
 To compute the hashes to update the merkle tree we use 311 instructions within four transactions.

 During the deposit an account temporarily stores the state for the hash function and another account serves as intermediary to easily check the deposited amount.
 The deposit amount is transferred by the user to the intermediary account which is owned by the program.
 The program in turn transfers the denominated amount to the merkle tree state account.
 To avoid write conflicts during the merkle tree update the tree account is locked for a number of blocks once a deposit starts.
-To avoid invalid state in the case the merkle tree is not completely updated before the lock expires the counter of leaves is incremented when the root is updated in the last instruction.
+To avoid invalid state in case the merkle tree isn't completely updated before the lock expires the counter of leaves is incremented when the root is updated in the last instruction.

 lib.rs -> merkle_tree_processor.rs -> instructions_merkle_tree.rs

 Accounts:
-- persisten merkle tree (MerkleTree struct in state_merkle_tree.rs
+- persistent merkle tree (MerkleTree struct in state_merkle_tree.rs
 - tmp hash storage account (HashBytes struct in  state_merkle_tree.rs)
 - escrow account for deposit amount

 ### Withdrawal (ZKP verification)

-For withdrawal the user calculates a zero-knowledge proof off chain.
-This proof and its public inputs which include the recipient address are sent to the onchain program which prepares the inputs and verifies the zero-knowledge proof.
+For withdrawal the user calculates a zero-knowledge proof off-chain.
+The proof and its public inputs which include the recipient address are sent to the onchain program which prepares the inputs and verifies the zero-knowledge proof.
 At successful verification funds are withdrawn to the specified recipient address.
-In a shielded pool internal shielded transactions will also be possible this is not implemented yet.
+In a shielded pool internal shielded transactions will also be possible but this is not implemented yet.

-Public inputs for the ZKP verification are prepare in the prepared inputs program.
+Public inputs for the ZKP verification are prepared in the Prepare_Inputs program.
 This program needs an account for temporary storage of the computation and the persistent merkle_tree account to check that the merkle root exists.
-The actual verification is performed by the main program which also
+The actual verification is performed by the main program which also executes the actual withdrawal.

 program_prep_inputs